mohd-hafizzuddin/sephora-data-management/Store_procedure_explain.md

 **2. MERGE Statement:**

 The MERGE statement is use to perform the UPSERT(UPDATE and INSERT) of records in the brands table.
-The MERGE use brands table as it target and use the unique_brand table as it source on brand_id.
+The MERGE use brands table as it target and use the unique_brand CTE table as it source on brand_id.
 When the brand_id from brands table and CTE table(unique_brand) match, it will update the brand_name.
 When a brand_id are not match between brands table and CTE table(unique_brand), it will insert the new value from CTE table(unique_brand) into brand table.

 **3. Transaction Management:**